Quick Tip: Setting Up Offset Sights on Your AR-15

 Frequently Asked Questions

-Yes, a proper cheek weld is still achievable and necessary when using offset sights on an AR-15.
-The rifle is canted to a 45-degree angle, and a solid cheek weld is maintained to ensure a good sight picture with the backup sights.
+Yes, a proper cheek weld is still achievable and necessary when using offset sights.
+The rifle is canted to a 45-degree angle to align with the offset sights, allowing for a solid cheek weld and good sight picture.

 Related News